tubakoc/BookStoreMvvm/README.md

 In addition to the application I developed before, MVVM and Hilt were added./n https://github.com/tubakoc/BookStoreApp/n
-In summary, this developed application consists of two screens./n All books, their names and prices are listed on the first screen./n The books listed also stand out with the visual added next to the best-selling price information./n On the second screen, all the details of the clicked book are listed./n
+In summary, this developed application consists of two screens. \n All books, their names and prices are listed on the first screen./n The books listed also stand out with the visual added next to the best-selling price information./n On the second screen, all the details of the clicked book are listed./n